 - Details on Advanced Placement and International Baccalaureate credit are available on the Admission web pages.

 - Details on the Musicianship Proficiency tests are available on the Chicago College of Performing Arts web pages.

-- Details on credit for experiential learning are available on College of Professional Studies web pages.
+- Details on credit for experiential learning are available on the Adult degree completion web pages.

 Verification of high school completion